[Editor’s note: “9 Boring Stocks to Buy You Should Never Let Go Of” is regularly updated to include the most relevant information available.]

 Furthermore, the meat-shortage crisis may force some consumers to consider protein alternatives.
 Theoretically, this benefits BYND.
 However, I believe Kellogg’s superior scale will help give K stock the edge.

 One last note – as food prices rise, hard-hit consumers will likely gravitate toward products that they can afford.
+As CNBC reported, consumers are shifting from stockpiling to penny-pinching.
 Given Kellogg’s brand name appeal, this crisis may give the company a new lease on life.

 Philip Morris International (PM)